app-sre/qontract-reconcile/README.md

 A tool to reconcile services with their desired state as defined in App-Interface.
 In addition, e2e tests are available to detect potential problems reconciling services with their desired state.
+Additional tools that use the libraries created by the reconciliations are also hosted here.

 ## Subcommands